 - You agree to submit to or share with the communities only contributions which are your own original work.
-You must not violate, plagiarise, or infringe the rights of European Medical Group Ltd or third parties including copyright, trade mark, trade secrets, privacy, publicity, personal or proprietary rights.
+You must not violate, plagiarise, or infringe the rights of European Medical Group Ltd trading as EMJ or third parties including copyright, trade mark, trade secrets, privacy, publicity, personal or proprietary rights.

 (v) If you breach these Community Rules: